filipstrand/mflux/README.md

 sys.path.append("/path/to/mflux/src")

-from flux_1.config.config import Config from flux_1.flux import Flux1
+from mflux.config.config import Config from mflux.flux import Flux1

 # Load the model
 flux = Flux1.from_alias(alias="schnell")  # "schnell" or "dev"